OctopusDeploy/blog/blog/2019-06/octopus-release-2019.6-lts/index.md

 ## Breaking Changes

-This includes some minor breaking changes:
+This release includes some minor breaking changes:

 * There are some very slight changes to the format of the output returned by the `Octopus.Server.exe` `show-configuration` command.
 This is unlikely to affect teams, but if you are using this to drive automation, please test the new release before upgrading.
-* In order to support some customers who have Active Directory configurations where users share email addresses, we have had to remove the uniqueness restriction on user email.
+* In order to support some customers who have Active Directory configurations where users share email addresses, we have removed the uniqueness restriction on user email.
 * Health check properties of machine policies have changed to accommodate Linux Tentacle. `TentacleEndpointHealthCheckPolicy` has been renamed to `PowerShellHealthCheckPolicy` and `SshEndpointHealthCheckPolicy` has been renamed to `BashHealthCheckPolicy`.
 Any custom tools that create machine policies should use the new property names.
 * The `OnlyConnectivity` option that was configured on SSH health check policies is now a policy-wide setting.
 This setting is commonly used for raw scripting on SSH targets.
 If you are using this setting, a new machine policy will be created during the Octopus Server upgrade.
 Please refer to this GitHub issue for details; you may need to take action.